gaseri/website/docs/en/blog/posts/2023-07-28-alumni-meeting-2023-at-hits-and-the-reminiscence-of-the-postdoc-years.md

 Finally, we also had some time for fun activities which you could barely count as work.
 The one that comes to mind is when our group participated in recording of this Floppy Keys video, narrated by [group](https://www.biophysics.org/profiles/frauke-graeter) [leaders](https://lemkelab.com/the-team/about-edward-lemke/) and [Davide Mercadante](https://lab.mercadante.net/):

-<iframe src="https://www.youtube.com/embed/XyiN1BpXimk" title="YouTube video player" style="border: 1px solid black; width: 100%; height: 25rem" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/XyiN1BpXimk" title="YouTube video player" style="border: 1px solid black; width: 100%; height: 25rem" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Long-term impact of postdoctoral choices